Meeks91/RxRecyclerViewArrayListAdapter/README.md

 1. Create an instance of RxRecyclerViewArrayList to use as the data source.

-    Put the data type (e.g. String) you want in the diamond brackets. val rxArrayList = RxRecyclerViewArrayList<DataType>()
+    Put the data type (e.g. String) you want in the diamond brackets.

-2. Binding the instance of the RxRecyclerViewArrayList to the RecyclerView.
+    ```
+    val rxArrayList = RxRecyclerViewArrayList<DataType>()
+    ```

-    Call bind() on the rxArrayList.
+2.Call bind() on the rxArrayList.
 Add your viewHolderClass to the diamond brackets.
 Then pass in: your RecyclerView, layoutItemResource, LayoutConfig, and column spanCount.
     ```
     rxArrayList.bind<customViewHolder>(recycylerView, R.layout.item,
                                             LayoutConfig(Orientation.vertical,RowType.single, 1))